Remember Michael Chandler?

 The 6-foot-10 big man out of Indianapolis (Ind.)
 Lawrence North was the No. 5 center in the Class of 2011 and committed to three different schools — Louisville, Xavier and Central Florida — before being deemed academically ineligible by the NCAA.

 Chandler has resurfaced at Northwest Florida State where he is playing for coach Steve Forbes, the former Tennessee assistant, and alongside Louisville-bound point guard Chris Jones.

-Chandler is averaging 5.2 points and 2.6 rebounds on the season, but has had several breakout games.
-He went for 16 points and six rebounds in a recent win over Chipola, had 12 and four against Tallahassee and 15 and eight against Gulf Coast.
+Chandler averaged 4.6 points and 2.4 rebounds in 34 games at NWF, but had several breakout games.
+He went for 16 points and six rebounds in a win over Chipola, 12 and four against Tallahassee and 15 and eight against Gulf Coast.

-“Michael is very coachable and has a sincere desire to become a dominant player,” Forbes said.
+“Michael is very coachable and has a sincere desire to become a dominant player,” NWF coach Steve Forbes told SNY.tv earlier this year.
 “He is starting to draw double-teams which tells me how much respect his opponents have for his abilities”

 “His positive attitude and bright outlook is refreshing to be around.”

 Follow Adam Zagoria on TwitterAnd like ZAGS on Facebook

 Adam Zagoria is a New York Times contributor and Basketball Insider who covers basketball at all levels.
 He is the author of two books and is an award-winning journalist whose articles have appeared in ESPN The Magazine, SLAM, Sheridan Hoops, Sports Illustrated, Basketball Times and in newspapers nationwide.

 A veteran Ultimate Frisbee player, he has competed in numerous National and World Championships and, perhaps more importantly, his teams won the Westchester Summer League (WSL) championships in 2011 and 2013.

 He lives in Manhattan with his wife and children.